peterda84/peterda84.github.io/_portfolio/pihole.md

 According to Wikipedia, Pi-hole is a Linux network-level advertisement and Internet tracker blocking application which acts as a DNS sinkhole and optionally a DHCP server, intended for use on a private network.
 It is designed for low-power embedded devices with network capability, such as the Raspberry Pi, but can be installed on almost any Linux machine.

-Installation steps, variable descriptions, tips and much more can be found on the project's [Github repo](https://github.com/pi-hole/docker-pi-hole/).
+Installation steps, variable descriptions, tips and much more can be found on the project's [Github repo](https://github.com/pi-hole/docker-pi-hole/) and [Documentation page](https://docs.pi-hole.net).

+## Quick start

 Let's have a first attempt, without DHCP and any additional extra configuration.
 We are using Ubuntu on the Raspberry Pi: